 The Sokoto Zonal office of the Economic and Financial Crimes Commission, EFCC, in an effort to curb kidnapping and banditry, has called on bureau de change operators not to compromise on issues of illegal cash movement.

 Justice Rilwan Aikawa of the Federal High Court sitting in Ikoyi, Lagos State has convicted and sentenced the trio of Edward Alade, Emmanuel Amqawei and Kennedy Segbenu to one year imprisonment for illegally dealing in petroleum products.

-The Operatives of the Abuja Zonal Office of the Economic and Financial Crimes Commission, EFCC have arrested two suspected internet fraudsters at their hideouts in Gwarimpa and Life Camp suburbs of the Federal Capital Territory.
+Operatives of the Makurdi Zonal Office of the Economic and Financial Crimes Commission, EFCC have arrested three suspected fraudsters who specialise in defrauding unsuspecting members of the public by pretending to help them operate ATM machines.